 The Carl’s Place projector screen kit is made from PVC and vinyl and has even been treated with a mildew-resistant coating.
 That means it is relatively weather-resistant and it’s fine to leave it set up over a few days in the summer.

 I appreciate that you don’t always have the time to collapse down and pack away your screen at the end of the movie night, but I would still recommend doing so.
 I want to take the very best care of my equipment, especially when it runs into the hundreds of dollars as an investment.

-At the very least, I would always detach the actual screen element, and just leave the frame out.
-This only take a few minutes, but that’s about as lazy I would recommend you get.
+At the very least, I would always detach the actual screen element and just leave the frame out.
+This only takes a few minutes, but that’s about as lazy I would recommend you get it.

 Another thing to consider is the wind.
 If you leave your Carl’s projector screen up, you don’t know how a gust of strong wind could affect it.
 Whilst it’s tethered and secured to the ground, very strong winds could damage it, so another reason there to take it down after use.

 So short-term if you are a little lazy then yes, you can leave it out in the wet and sun, but on a longer-term basis, I would definitely pack it away for your next outdoor movie night.
 My advice is to always store it away after every use though.
 But that’s just me!